 In January 2018, we published our horizon scanning project report Back from the future.
 It highlighted the scale and urgency of the threats on our food supply system, and exposed the inability and/or lack of capacity within governments and other institutions to respond.

-Its purpose is to strengthen the understanding of strategists in local and national government, and senior leaders in the food sector, about the threats to our food system system, and possible response to them.
+Its purpose is to strengthen the understanding of strategists in local and national government, and senior leaders in the food sector, about the threats to our food system system, and possible responses to them.

 The Game is played in groups of 4-6 Players.
-They can either play as a solo team, or with more groups who play either collaboratively or in competition with each other.
+They can either play as a solo team, or with more groups who play either collaboratively following the same or different scenario stories, or in competition with each other.

 All of the elements in the first round are data from reputable cited sources or events that have happened in the previous few months.
 We have a bank of foresight data and possible events for the future, again from reputable cited sources.

-Our team (or one from the client organisation) represents the dark forces threatening a city’s food network — climate change, resource depletion and population pressures and, if a client requests it, some of the responses to and mitigators of these forces.
+Our team represents the dark forces already threatening every city’s food network to some degree — climate change, resource depletion and population pressures and, if a client requests it, some of the responses to and mitigators of these forces.